k2maan/MLAlgoVisualiserAppFlutter/README.md

 The animation part is done using Rive/Flare.
 The files used in the project can be seen [here](https://rive.app/a/k2maan/files/recent/all)

-Chatbot integration is under process, done by a team member/contributor.
-Thus, its not included in the project and in the screenshots, right now.

 ## Screenshots -